apache/openwhisk/core/cosmosdb/cache-invalidator/README.md

 - `COSMOSDB_NAME` - DB name

 Upon startup it would create a collection to manage the lease data with name `cache-invalidator-lease`.
-For events sent by this service `instanceId` would be set to `cache-invalidator`
+For events sent by this service `instanceId` are sent to `cache-invalidator`

 ## Local Run

 Setup the OpenWhisk cluster using [devtools][3] but have it connect to CosmosDB.
 This would also start the [Kafka Topic UI][4] at port `8001`.
-Then if any change is made to db then you would see events set to Kafka topic like

-For e.g. if any package is created like `wsk package create test-package` using `guest` account then following event can be seen
+Then when changes are made to the database, you should see events sent to the Kafka topic.
+For example, if a a package is created with wsk package create test-package using the guest account, the following event is generated:

 ```json
  {"instanceId":"cache-invalidator","key":{"mainId":"guest/test-package"}}